-This explored the experiences of people with dual diagnosis in Tower Hamlets: A participatory research project conducted by Providence Row Housing Association's Peer Consultancy Team
+The research explored the experiences of people with dual diagnosis in Tower Hamlets.
+A participatory research project was conducted by Providence Row Housing Association's peer consultancy team.

 Dual diagnosis refers to people who are experiencing mental health difficulties and use drugs and/or alcohol at the same time.
 This has long been a challenging area for support providers who struggle to define which should be viewed as the predominant underlying need and which should therefore be treated first.
 As a result, people with dual diagnosis have often found themselves being bounced back and forth between mental health and substance misuse treatment services.